Did you know?

 FAQs

-Open brain corals are listed on the IUCN list as ‘near-threatened’.
-This is largely due to human activity, such as over-fishing and habitat loss.
-Pollution and plastics also impact their habitat.
+They are listed on the IUCN Red List as ‘Near Threatened’.
+This is largely due to human activity, such as over-harvesting, habitat degradation, and climate change impacts.

 About Ocean Info